Standard Functions

 Name Description

-DT_DATE_NEW(year, month, day [,hour, minute, second, millis, nanos] [,zoneId]) Returns a new DATE_TIME value with the given parameters.
+DT_DATE_NEW Returns a new DATE_TIME value with the given parameters (year, month, day, etc.).
 An optional time zone (string) can be specified, e.g. “Europe/Berlin”, or “GMT+02:00”.
-If no zone id is specified, the configured zone id is used.
+If no zone ID is specified, the configured zone ID is used.

-DT_DATE_PARSE(value [,zoneId] [,format, …]) Converts the given string value to a date time value by using the optional time zone and formats.
-All formats are used until the first matching format.
+DT_DATE_PARSE Converts the given string into a DATE_TIME value by using the optional time zone and formats.
+The formats are applied until the first match.
 Without a format, the configured formats are used.
-Time zone can be NULL, the the configured time zone and locale is used.
+Time zone can be NULL, then the configured time zone and locale are used.

-DT_DATE_FORMAT(value, [,format] [,zoneId]) Formats the given date-time to a string using the given optional format and time zone.
+DT_DATE_FORMAT Formats the given DATE_TIME into a string using the given optional format and time zone.
 Without a format, the first configured format is used.
-The zone id defaults to the configured zone id.
+The zone ID defaults to the configured zone ID.

-DT_DATE_TO_EPOCH(value) Converts the given value to epoch timestamp in millisecond.
+DT_DATE_TO_EPOCH Converts the given DATE_TIME value into epoch timestamp in millisecond.

-DT_DURATION_PARSE(value) Converts the given ISO-8601 duration string representation to a duration value.
+DT_DURATION_PARSE Converts the given ISO-8601 duration string representation into a DURATION value.
 E.g. “P2DT3H4M” parses 2 days, 3 hours and 4 minutes.

-DT_DURATION_TO_MILLIS(value) Converts the given duration to a milliseconds value.
+DT_DURATION_TO_MILLIS Converts the given DURATION to a milliseconds value.

-DT_TODAY([zoneId]) Produces a new DATE_TIME that represents the current date, at midnight (00:00).
-An optional time zone (string) can be specified, e.g. “America/Sao_Paulo”, or “GMT-03:00”.
-If no zone id is specified, the configured zone id is used.
+DT_TODAY Produces a new DATE_TIME that represents the current date, at midnight (00:00).
+An optional time zone can be specified, e.g. “America/Sao_Paulo”, or “GMT-03:00”.
+If no zone ID is specified, the configured zone ID is used.

 ABS